 Do your homework.
 Know the qualifications of the rendering provider and the quality of processing system the provider is using.
 We want you to be informed in the best possible way of the most important elements when making this decision.

 As a professional, I strive to learn the safest and most effective treatments available.
-My continued commitment and training to advance this field of medicine separates me from the many disreputable “Stem Cell” clinics that have been popping up throughout the country with their false labeling and false claims of effectiveness.
+My continued commitment and training to advance this field of medicine separates me from the many disreputable “Stem Cell” clinics with their false labeling and false claims of effectiveness that have been popping up throughout the country.
 Qualifications of physicians in these clinics with their unproven claims is a primary concern for physicians trained and certified in cellular biological use of stem cells.
-I welcome FDA oversight to keep this fledging field of medicine on the right track.
+I welcome FDA oversight to keep this fledgling field of medicine on the right track.

 I believe that health care is no longer merely the treatment of disease.
 We all want to live longer, live better and live healthier.
 We no longer want medications that treat pain but mask injury, procedures that cut and sew.
 I have helped thousands of patients find freedom from pain to restore their quality of life.
 I want to help you!